-Ideas for new space missions or systems are given a definite blueprint in ESA’s stateof-the-art Concurrent Design Facility (CDF).
+Ideas for new space missions, systems or structures are given a definite blueprint in ESA’s state of-the-art Concurrent Design Facility (CDF).

 What services does it offer?

-Traditionally, engineers faced with the task of designing a new, complex system or structure work in sequence, one step at a time, passing the design between different subsystem specialists.
-The CDF enables ‘concurrent engineering’ based on teamwork and focused on a common design model that evolves iteratively in real time as the different subsystem experts make their contributions.
-Designers and customers agree on requirements and take decisions in real time to allow the best design for the right cost and at an acceptable risk.
+Traditionally, engineers faced with the task of designing a new, complex system or architecture work in sequence, one step at a time, passing the design from one subsystem specialists to the next without interaction with the rest of the team.
+The CDF enables ‘concurrent engineering’ based on teamwork and focused on a common design model that evolves iteratively in real time as the different subsystem experts provide their contributions.
+Designers and customers agree on requirements and take decisions in real time to allow the best design for the right cost and within the programmatic constraints.